jonnylangefeld/jonnylangefeld.com/_posts/2020-10-28-how-to-write-a-go-api-the-ultimate-guide.md

 <sup>(*[source](https://github.com/GoogleContainerTools/distroless#why-should-i-use-distroless-images)*)</sup>

-That means, that we build our binary through a docker container via the following:
+That means that we build our binary through a docker container via the following:

 ```docker
 FROM golang:1.14 as gobuild